Adaptive digital twins for predictive decision-making: Online Bayesian learning of transition dynamics: Online learning of transition dynamics

 An approximation of the unique solution to Equation~\eqref{eq:Bellman} is computed using finite-horizon dynamic programming.
 Dynamic programming is an algorithmic paradigm introduced by Bellman~\cite{bellman1957} that simplifies the optimization by decomposing it into smaller sub-problems that are solved recursively.
 Among these methods, we employ the value iteration algorithm, also known as backward induction, as it proceeds by solving the problem backward in time, from $t=T$ down to~$t=t_c$.

 An algorithmic description of the offline and online phases of the proposed computational procedure are reported in Algorithm~\ref{alg:offline} and Algorithm~\ref{alg:finite_MBRL}, respectively.

 \paragraph{Remark} For each action, the transition matrix $\mathcal{P}_u$ is parametrized by a statistic of the inferred transition posteriors leading to different control policies.
 The parametrizing statistic is directly connected to the risk aversion of the decision-maker which involves balancing a trade-off between maximizing profits and ensuring structural safety.
+In the numerical experiments presented in Section~\ref{sec:res}, the transition matrices are parameterized using the maximum a-posteriori estimate of the inferred Dirichlet posterior.
+Alternative choices could be adopted to induce different levels of risk aversion.
 For univariate probability distributions it is possible to incorporate different risk measures as proposed in~\cite{tezzele2024adaptive}.
 For the Dirichlet distribution, due to its multivariate nature and its support on simplexes, it is not possible to extend commonly used risk measures such as the value at risk~\cite{morgan} or the conditional value at risk~\cite{cvar_cite} without using an intermediate scalar function.